shabin5785/Golang_notes/Go_2.md

 -The name of a str uct field is exp orted if it beg ins with a capital letter; this is Go’s main access control mechanism.
 A struc t type may contain a mixture of exp orted and unexp orted fields.

+-A named str uct typ e S can’t declare a field of the same typ e S: an aggregate value cannot contain its elf.
+(An analogous restric tion applies to arrays.)
+But S may declare a field of the pointer typ e *S, which lets us create rec ursive dat a struc tures like lin ked lists and trees. type tree struct {
+value int
+left, right *tree
+}